 Margot Robbie is generally our all-around inspiration but we're really coveting her perfectly blended lowlights that make for more seamless root grow-out.

-Another great creation by Rez!
-The darker pieces really help the lighter colors pop creating a beautiful, natural look we love.
+Another great creation by Rez, these darker pieces really help the lighter colors pop, creating a beautiful, natural look we love.

-Here, Duff show off the perfect lowlights.
-While her hair looks amazing here, and Nikki Lee at Nine Zero One Salon did an amazing job creating a natural color, Goddard warns that if you're working with parched or over-bleached hair, adding low-lights can pull an awful hollow tone.
+Here, Hilary Duff shows off the perfect lowlights.
+While her hair looks amazing here, and Nikki Lee at Nine Zero One Salon does an amazing job creating her natural-looking color, Goddard warns that if you're working with parched or over-bleached hair, adding lowlights can pull a hollow tone.
 She recommends speaking to your colorist about a custom combination as that's the best way to figure out what works for you.

 Blake Lively's Warm Bronde

-Whether lighter, darker, or strawberry, Blake Lively's warm blonde hue has such a great dimension in terms of lowlights.
+Whether lighter, darker, or strawberry, Blake Lively's warm blonde hue always has such a great dimension in terms of lowlights.
 No wonder everyone's been loving her hair for ages.

-Skin tones are never the same throughout anyone’s complexion so it's important to create a well balanced all over appearance.
-Blending warm, cool, and neutral tones are the best way to go.
+Skin tones are never the same throughout anyone’s complexion, so it's important to create a well-balanced allover appearance.
+Blending warm, cool, and neutral tones is the best way to go.

-Also, "glossing the highlights to complement the primary skin tone of a client's hair is always a good idea," he says.
+"Glossing the highlights to complement the primary skin tone of a client's hair is always a good idea," Rez says.
 Just make sure lowlights are neutral.

 Mae Whitman's Neutral Blonde

 If you have a negative base, don't worry, you can totally get lowlights, it just might not happen right away.
-When moving from dark hair to more subtle highlights such as these, it's best to start slow and add as you go.
+When moving to more subtle highlights such as these, it's best to start slow and add as you go.